szpotona/cloudify-migration/README.md

 full report - json file, path should be specified with --output flag list of problematic blueprints - csv file, path should specified with --csv_output file.
 First column in csv file is a name of the blueprint, all following columns are filled with names of blueprint file candidates.
 Only those blueprints that have multiple blueprint file candidates are listed here.

+# Tips:
+Both migrate and analyze_blueprints supports --autofilter-blueprints flag.
+When uploading blueprints, script sometimes asks to pick a correct blueprint file.
+If you use this flag, a number of such queries will be reduced.

 # Testing environment
 All testing is performed in openstack cloud.